artemiscloud/activemq-artemis-operator/docs/quickstart.md

 #### Running pods

-The example-amqbroker-statefulset-0 pod should now also be visible via the OpenShift console via the Applications -> Pods sub menu, or by drilling down through the statefulset.
+The example-activemqartemis-statefulset-0 pod should now also be visible via the OpenShift console via the Applications -> Pods sub menu, or by drilling down through the statefulset.
 The number of running pods can be adjusted via the 'oc scale' command as per:

 ```$xslt
-oc scale --replicas 0 statefulset example-amqbroker-statefulset
+oc scale --replicas 0 statefulset example-activemqartemis-statefulset
 ```

 which would scale down the number of pods to zero.
 Note that you can scale the number to greater than one, however for the moment